Mega Bank records outstanding growth

-Kathmandu, 17 August : Mega Bank Nepal has recorded an outstanding growth in the fiscal year 2075/ 76.
+Mega Bank Nepal has recorded an outstanding growth in the fiscal year 2075/76.
 The bank was able to earn a net profit of Rs.
 1 billion 719.3 million in the previous fiscal.
 The bank made a profit of Rs.
 401.9 million this year that witnessed the increment of 30.51 percent.
 The bank has also succeeded in increasing its distributable profit by 92 percent.

 In comparison to the last fiscal year, the bank has augmented its deposit by Rs 81 billion 860 million.
 This growth stood by 30.01 percent surpassing all the commercial banks, according to a press statement issued by the bank.
 The net loans and lending too surged by Rs 15 billion 480 million.